Pathoschild/smapi-mod-dump/source/~theLion/AwesomeProfessions/README.md

     - _Unchanged from vanilla._
 - **Lv10 - Brute** - Damage +15%. +25 HP.
 Build fury in combat, further increasing damage. *Non-profession-based damage bonuses also decrease special move cooldown.*
     - **Fury:** Damage bonus caps at +40% at Combat level 10.
 Fury builds faster if wielding a club.Unleash all pent-up fury to enter an **Undying Rage.**
-- **Lv10 - Bushwhacker** - +10% crit. chance.
+- **Lv10 - Bushwhacker** - Crit. chance x2.
 Crit. strikes can poach items.
 Your blood cools in battle, increasing lethality of crit. strikes. *Non-profession-based damage bonuses also decrease special move cooldown.*
     - Monsters can only be poached once.
-    - **Cold Blood:** Crit. power bonus caps at ×3 at Combat level 10.
+    - **Cold Blood:** Crit. power bonus caps at ×2 at Combat level 10.
 Chance to steal is higher and cold blood builds faster if wielding a dagger.
 Your cold blood masks your presence, allowing you to mount an **Ambuscade.**
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo. *Trick shots stun enemies for 5s.*
     - In Vanilla, slingshots are unable to hit enemies that are near the Farmer.
 This mod improves slingshot combat by removing this grace period before a shot is allowed to deal damage.
 All professions are affected.
     -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but can ricochet once._
 - **Lv10 - Desperado** - Fire 50% faster.
 Chance to fire a double shot *(spread shot)*, based on current HP.
 Built-up temerity increases projectile cross section and impact power.
     - **Temerity:**  Projectiles are fired with increasingly more power.
 Sufficiently powerful projectiles have higher knockback, can damage enemies around them even if they miss, and can even pierce through enemies, damaging others behind them.
 Temerity builds faster from quick shots (release immediately as soon as the slingshot is charged).
 Your temerity culminates in one _desperate_ **Death Blossom.**
-- **Lv10 - Slimed Piper** - Slimes damage other enemies and drop more items the more Slimes are raised on the farm.
-Gathered eubstance attracts more Slimes in dungeons. *Slimes also heal you on contact.
+- **Lv10 - Slimed Piper** - Attract new Slimes in dangerous areas.
+All Slimes damage other enemies.
+Gather Eubstance to empower ally Slimes. *Defeating a Slime recovers some health and energy.
 Slimed debuff effect is reversed.*
-    - Slimes cannot damage flying enemies.
-Each Slime raised on the farm, either in a hutch or outside, increases the chance for Slimes to drop additional items.
+    - Each Slime raised in a hutch adds a chance to spawn an extra Slime in dungeons, up to the number of enemies on the map.
+The chance is diminishing, starting at 100% for the first Slime and dropping to 33% at Slime number 40 (two full hutches).
+Spawned Slimes and regular wild Slimes all will obey the Farmer; by default they start off in Passive behavior, huddling around the Farmer to protect from enemies.
+Quicky tapping the [ModKey](#configs) twice will toggle Aggressive behavior, commanding all Slimes to instead target the nearest approaching enemy.
+Slimes can only damage flying enemies while jumping. **Slimes will still damage the Farmer, so a Slime Charmer ring is recommended.**
     - _Bonus: immune to the Slimed debuff._
-    - **Eubstance:** Every dungeon floor can spawn a number of additional Slimes.
+    - **Eubstance:** Increase the attack speed and movement speed of ally Slimes.
 Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity.**

 ## Super Mode

 The Combat tree has received a much more extensive overhaul.
 In addition to their primary fixed perks, 2nd-tier combat professions each have a unique "stackable" secondary perk (Fury, Cold Blood, Temerity, Eubstance).
-Once the maximum stacks have been collected, these professions may sacrifice all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
+Once the maximum stacks have been collected, these professions may sacrifice some or all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
 A new bar has been added to the HUD to help you keep track of current stacks.
 Only a single profession's Super Mode may be registered at any time; if a player gains multiple combat professions from skill reseting, only base perks will apply, and not the stackable secondary perk or Super Mode.
 The player will be prompted during level up whether they wish to replace their current Super Mode with the new professions'.

 - **Brute / Amazon - Undying Rage** - Doubles all damage bonuses.
 Immune to passing out.
   - Doubled damage bonuses include profession, rings and enchantments.